raspberrypilearning/install-raspberry-pi-desktop/en/step_2.md

 ## Download Raspberry Pi Desktop

-+ Go to the [Raspberry Pi Desktop website](https://www.raspberrypi.org/downloads/raspberry-pi-desktop/), and start the download of the latest installation file by clicking on the **Download ISO** button.
++ Go to the [Raspberry Pi Desktop website](https://www.raspberrypi.org/downloads/raspberry-pi-desktop/), and start the download of the latest installation file by clicking the **Download ISO** button.

 **Note:** the download may take a long time because the file is large.
 We therefore recommend that using a high-speed internet connection.